Amazon's server-to-server header bidding wrapper solution.

 An initialism for Effective Cost Per Mile , eCPM is a form of measurement that allows advertisers to gauge the cost differences between a CPC (Cost Per Click) and CPM (Cost Per Impression) campaign in order to determine which is more cost effective.

 Measures user interactions with an ad unit (creative) in a prescribed manner.
-Examples include clicking on the ad, filling in information such as email, making a call directly from the ad unit, watching a video, etc. Engagement can also include the length of time a user interacted with a piece of content, including an ad.
+Examples include clicking on the ad, filling in information such as email, making a call directly from the ad unit, watching a video, and so on.
+Engagement can also include the length of time a user interacted with a piece of content, including an ad.
 Examples include how long a user stayed on a landing page or watched a video.
-Engagement is usually measured through a metric such as click through rate, % of video watched, etc
+Engagement is usually measured through a metric such as click through rate, % of video watched, and so on.

 The ratio of ad requests that are successfully filled in relation to the total number of ad requests made, expressed in percentage.